MaayanLab/clustergrammer/README.md

 - [Harmoniozome](http://amp.pharm.mssm.edu/Harmonizome/)

 # Using Clustergrammer
-Clustergrammer consists of two parts: 1) the front-end JavaScript library [clustergrammer.js](#clustergrammer-javascript-library), and 2) the 'back-end' [clustergrammer.py](#clustergrammer-python-library) used to cluster your data and make the [JSON](https://github.com/MaayanLab/clustergrammer-json) for the front-end visualization.
+Clustergrammer consists of two parts: 1) the front-end JavaScript library [clustergrammer.js](#clustergrammer-javascript-library) used the make the interactive visualization, and 2) the 'back-end' [clustergrammer.py](#clustergrammer-python-library) used to cluster your data and make the [JSON](https://github.com/MaayanLab/clustergrammer-json) for the front-end visualization.

 You can install [clustergrammer.js](#clustergrammer-javascript-library) by downloading the [latest release](https://github.com/MaayanLab/clustergrammer/releases/latest) or with npm `npm install clustergrammer`.
-You also install clustergrammer.py by downloading the [latest release](https://github.com/MaayanLab/clustergrammer-py/releases/latest) or with pip `pip install clustergrammer`.
+You also install [clustergrammer.py](#clustergrammer-python-library) by downloading the [latest release](https://github.com/MaayanLab/clustergrammer-py/releases/latest) or with pip `pip install clustergrammer`.

 The easiest way to visualize a matrix of your own data is to follow the [example Python workflow](#example-python-workflow)) that demonstrates how to use the Python library [clustergrammer.py](#clustergrammer-python-library)).
 Users can also generate the visualization json (see example [mult_view.json](json/mult_view.json)) using another programming language as long as they adhere to the [format](https://github.com/MaayanLab/clustergrammer-json).

 # Clustergrammer JavaScript Library
+Clustergrammer.js uses the visualization library D3.js to build an interactive heatmap visualization made using SVG.
 The Clustergrammer.js source code is under the [src](src) directory and Webpack Module Developer is being used to make clustergrammer.js.

 To make a visualization pass an arguments object with the following required values to Clustergrammer:
 ```